ajparsons/composite-action-auto-template/README.md

-# Base project template

-This is a base version of the github/cookiecutter template.

-All it does it create an empty folder with readme, changelog, licence, and an empty version of testing and publishing workflows.
+# GitHub Actions Composite Action Template

+Template to create a new composite action, with some supporting self-describing release scripts.

+Updates to `action.yml` update `README.md` based on the input and output description.

+By default, the action has a step to check if this reference is being referenced by commit hash rather than tag or branch - and raises a warning if not.

+An extra `version` property in `action.yml` expects a semver.
+This is used to create releases when the version is updated.

-This is based on the general approach of [simonw/python-lib](https://github.com/simonw/python-lib), but with a different default structure.
+The templating process is based on the general approach of [simonw/python-lib](https://github.com/simonw/python-lib), but with a different default structure.

 # Creating a new template